 THURSDAY 26 NOVEMBER – 3 sessions between 13:30 – 17:40 CAT

 13:30 – 14:30 (CAT) SESSION III: Art and the Bodily Archive

 Moderator: Bernard Akoi-Jackson, Artist and Writer – Faculty of Art – Kwame Nkrumah University of Science and Technology – Ghana

 Barby Asante, Artist, Curator and Educator – United Kingdom

 Azu Nwagbogu, Founder and Director – African Artists’ Foundation (AAF) – Nigeria

 14:50 – 15:40 (CAT) SESSION IV: Breakout sessions – Digging in

-In this session we offer 3 parallel spaces where you can choose from.
-An opportunity to discuss and exchange with colleagues. ( Please note – the room sessions have limited “seats”)
+In this session we offered 3 parallel spaces.
+An opportunity to discuss and exchange with colleagues.

 Moderator: Medee Rall, Director of the Centre for Extra-Mural Studies – University of Cape Town – South Africa